-In the examples below, two multi-core FACE™ systems are implemented.
+In the examples below, two distinct multi-core FACE™ systems are implemented:

-System B shows design where FACETM applications rely on deep abstraction layers implemented across multiple CPU cores.
-In this design, the potential amount of interference that the FACETM guest can generate in the hardware alone will create a challenging analysis exercise to ensure critical applications will meet their timing deadlines.
+System A (below) shows a design where FACE applications rely on deep abstraction layers implemented across multiple CPU cores.
+In this design, the potential amount of interference that the FACE guest can generate in the hardware alone will create a challenging analysis exercise to ensure critical applications will meet their timing deadlines.

 System A also shows the impracticality of hosting a critical application on deep abstraction layers that must defend integrity & timing analysis of a complex runtime environment inheriting interference from both the hardware and the layers of abstraction concurrently accessed by co-hosted applications.